sahilkairon/soap_demo/README.md

-# soap_demo
+# Deno SOAP project
-basic soap project where we converted the wsdl to SEI using wsimport and tried to fetch the results from webservice (already built) .
+This project demonstartes the usage of webservice and how to converte the wsdl to SEI using wsimport and to fetch the results from webservice (already built) .
 Webservice used : - http://wsgeoip.lavasoft.com/ipservice.asmx?WSDL